Hon Tim Mander MP

 Major Sports Facilities and Other Legislation Amendment Bill 2025

-Passed (amended)This bill became law after being modified during debate.This bill updates Queensland's major sports facilities and major events laws.
-It removes liquor licensing barriers so Gold Coast stadiums can host concerts until 10:30pm like Suncorp Stadium, significantly increases penalties for ticket scalping, modernises the Stadiums Queensland board, and improves the flexibility of event regulation.
-The bill was passed with amendment.
+Passed (amended)This bill became law after being modified during debate.This bill updates Queensland's laws for major sports facilities and events.
+It allows Gold Coast stadiums to host concerts until 10:30pm by removing restrictive liquor licensing noise conditions, increases penalties for ticket scalping, and modernises the governance of the Stadiums Queensland board.

 Queensland Academy of Sport Bill 2025